-In this article I will not tell all from the musical point of view, ‘cause it’s gonna take years.
+In this article, I will not tell all from the musical point of view, cause it’s gonna take years.

 I’m going to show you how each played note or instrument will affect the sound and which mistakes can be assumed, and what will help your song sound great.

 Also, I will specify, that this relates mainly to commercially released music.
 Don’t forget that there are genres in which the edges and rules are erased.
-That is the experimental zone, so there is no recommendations except to do it well, and this is not a very accurate definition.
+That is the experimental zone, so there are no recommendations except to do it well, and this is not a very accurate definition.